nhoizey/jekyll-cloudinary/README.md

 />
 ```

-There is a true default `default` preset, but you're strongly encouraged to define your own default preset.
+There is a true default `default` preset, but you're strongly encouraged to override it with your own default preset.

 #### Additional presets